Your browser does not support the running script, you cannot get a perfect browsing

 Paro Dzong and Ta Dzong

-Time to say goodbye to Bhutan, the beautiful Himalayan country.
-Our local representative will meet you at your hotel and send you to the international airport.
-Happiness is a place, wish you get happiness and great memories from the Bhutantrip with us.
-We look forward to seeing you again, Tashi Delek!
+Time to bid farewell to Bhutan, the stunning Himalayan country.
+Your guide will meet you at your hotel and escort you to Paro International Airport (50 km, 1.5 h).
+Happiness is a destination; we hope you have found happiness and cherished memories during your trip in Bhutan with us.
+We eagerly anticipate your return.
+Tashi Delek!

 Meals:Breakfast